fitnesse/fitnesse-cucumber-test-system/README.md

  - Execute Cucumber BDD tests via FitNesse.
  - Easily manage your BDD test cases in FitNesse.
- - The Cucumber test system uses a special wiki symbol (`!steps`) that can be used to define step classes.
+ - Define a simple property to tell where your step definitions live:

+    !define cucumber.glue {org.fitnesse.cucumber}

  - Story files can be accessed directly from within FitNesse.
 This way you can make use of the reporting facilities of FitNesse.

 Using the plugin